 In other words, you need to consider this decision carefully.
 Remember, there are some big differences between the traditional IRA and Roth IRA.
 In most cases, these differences will have a big impact on your savings.

 Not sure how to choose the right IRA for you?
 Here are the key considerations you should keep in mind.

 Do you have earned income?
 Are you 70 1/2 or younger?
 If the answer to both of these questions is yes, you can contribute to a traditional IRA.

 Now, these contributions may or may not be tax-deductible.
 That depends on your income and whether you’re covered by an employee retirement plan.
 If you’re married, the same applies to your spouse.

-Meanwhile, a ROTH IRA doesn't have an age restriction.
+Meanwhile, a Roth IRA doesn’t have an age restriction.
 Instead, it comes with an income-eligibility restriction.
-In 2019, contributing to a Roth IRA requires you to have a MAGI or modified adjusted gross income of less than $137,000.
+In 2019, contributing to a Roth IRA requires you to have a MAGI of less than $137,000.

 If you’re filing jointly with your spouse, your MAGI must be less than $203,000.
 In this scenario, the phase-out range starts at $193,000.
 If you’re filing alone, the contribution limit gets phased out starting at $122,000.